operatorequals/httpimport/README.md

 <module 'test_package' from 'http://localhost:8000//test_package/__init__.py'>
 >>>
 ```

+*Life suddenly got simpler for Python module testing!!!*

+Imagine the breeze of testing _Pull Requests_ and packages that you aren't sure they are worth your download.

 ## Recursive Dependencies
 If package `A` requires module `B` and `A` exists in `http://example.com/a_repo/`, while `B` exists in `http://example.com/b_repo/`, then `A` can be imported using the following technique: